 Thoughtful view on Israeli-Palestinian conflict in a small scale setting, observing from very close-by how people on both sides experience it

 I saw this film at the Ghent (Belgium) film festival 2013, as part of the section Global Cinema.
 The Israeli-Palestinian conflict is something we have seen in the news as long as I live, and I have given up on understanding what all this hostility and bloodshed is about.
 It looks like a stalemate situation without end.
-Even worse, since the word "settlements" made it appearance, I have the feeling that the conflict only seemed to escalate, with a peaceful solution getting farther away than ever before.
+Even worse, since the word "settlements" made its appearance, I have the feeling that the conflict only seemed to escalate, with a peaceful solution getting farther away than ever before.
 Alas, the effect on the people involved does not get that much attention in the media.
 It was a reason for me to book tickets for this movie, in spite of it covering a topic that I usually avoid, usually arousing heated disputes even in the country where I live, not giving much hope for a sensible argument.

-The synopsis on the festival website promised exactly aforementioned to showcase the impact on "people in the street".
+The synopsis on the festival website promised exactly aforementioned showcasing of the impact on "people in the street".
 After having seen this film I can only confirm that it lives up to these promises to its full extent.
 Though it seems to zoom in on one freshly arrived soldier in particular, it broadens its horizon very often, also involving the people around him on both sides of the metaphorical fence.
 And the fence is metaphorical indeed.
 I was very surprised to see poorly trained soldiers dispatched in the streets, armed with all sorts of heavy weaponry, but nevertheless relatively defenseless against local people who ambush them where possible and throw all sort of things to the soldiers.

 The story begins when someone unknown drops a washing machine from the top of a house, killing one of the fresh soldiers at once.
 A group of his colleagues is assigned to guard the area using that same house as an observation post, thereby heavily interfering with the daily routine of the family that lives there.
 What they are trying to achieve from that spot, is not very clear because of the obvious fact (we can see with our own eyes) that the rooftop could easily be reached from other houses in the neighborhood.
 That is precisely the reason why the attacker who threw the washing machine in the first place, could get away with this action easily.